GregorR/style/CONTRACTIONS.md

 How many proscriptions of contractions tell you not to use the word “none”?
 Not one of them.
-Hundreds of words in English are contractions which no one cares to ban: none, never, neither, altogether, already, alright, albeit, also, always, and beware, to name ten which predate the advent of the apostrophe;
-ampersand, cosine, smog, modem, codec, and pixel, to name six which follow it.
+Hundreds of words in English are contractions which no one cares to ban: none, never, neither, altogether, already, albeit, also, always, and beware, to name nine which predate the advent of the apostrophe; ampersand, cosine, alright, smog, modem, codec, and pixel, to name seven which follow it.
 Proscriptions of contractions are ignorant of the very thing they proscribe, only banning contractions which happen to contain apostrophes.
 Even if we rewrite the rule as “don't use contractions that contain apostrophes”, there's